j3brns/litellm-openwebui-stack-advanced/README.md

-# Open LLM API Gateway and ptrivate GUI for Home and leisure
+# Open LLM API Gateway and private GUI for Home and leisure

 ## Semi Advanced LiteLLM Proxy with Open WebUI and Docker Based Builder -for RPi